 To assemble your football eggs, scoop one heaping teaspoon of bacon and cheese mixture into one half of an egg and place the matching egg half of top.
 Repeat, stuffing all the eggs.
 To make the white laces on top of each football egg, place some sour cream into a plastic baggie.
 Snip a very small amount off one corner and pipe the sour cream laces on the footballs.

-I recommend making these the same day you plan on serving them.
-The color of the footballs will fade as time goes on.
 Serve in a egg dish or on a plate lined with greens.

 Bacon and Cheese Stuffed Super Bowl Eggs will be the hit of the party, so be sure to make enough!